 - Breakfast is served.

-- A favorite place on Capri is Anacapri.
-This old world village that once captured the hearts of writers, artists and poets is dainty, delicate and quiet.
+- Visit Anacapri – the Old World village that once captured the hearts of writers, artists, and poets is dainty, delicate, and quiet.
 Anacapri, the highest point on the island, virtually carries you back in time.
 Walk through narrow streets lined with Grecian-style whitewashed villas, ancient churches, and small bookshops.
-From Anacapri, take the chair lift up to Monte Solaro; pass the castle of Barbarosso, fields of Capri flowers and marvel at a clear blue sky that seems to turn 360 degrees above you.
+From Anacapri, take the chair lift up to Monte Solaro; pass the castle of Barbarosso, and fields of Capri flowers, and marvel at a clear blue sky that seems to turn 360 degrees above you.

 Add-On A Driver:

-While on land in Capri and if you want to see all the sites with ease, we suggest that you reserve a private car tour with Signor Costanzo our favorite driver.
-Costanzo will drive and guide you to each point of interest, while pointing out fascinating historical sites and facts along the way.
+While on land in Capri and if you want to see all the sites with ease, we suggest that you reserve a private car tour with Signor Costanzo, our driver.
+Costanzo will drive and guide you to each point of interest while pointing out fascinating historical sites and facts along the way.
 He will drive to the highest peak in Anacapri, and to hidden gardens and villas where emperors once reigned.
-A 4-hour excursion in the driver’s sporty Capri Car is available from 1 to up to 6 people, upon request (The Capri Car driver’s fee is extra).
+A 4-hour excursion in the driver’s sporty Capri Car is available for 1 to up to 6 people, upon request (The Capri Car driver’s fee is extra).

 - Breakfast is served.

-- Join in for an early morning departure for a Food Lover’s Tour to the bustling marketplaces in Amalfi.
+- Meet your driver for an early morning departure for a Food Lover’s Tour to the bustling marketplaces in Amalfi.
 Italians shop day by day, and our tour along the Amalfi Coast will show you how!

-- First we visit our artisan bread baker.
+- First, we visit our artisan bread baker.
 Italy’s bread is baked daily by artisan hands and then into wood-burning, brick-ovens.
-Soft dough bakes into crusty rounds and loaves great for olive oil dipping, making a tasty panino and always with each meal.
+The soft dough bakes into crusty rounds and loaves great for olive oil dipping, making a tasty panino and always with each meal.
 There is the local, pane cafone; or rounds of braided country-style bread baked with prosciutto & mozzarella; focaccia, tomato topped pizza.
 Tastings included.

-- Next stop is with our family-owned traditional Cheese Shop, Caseificio.
-Here you will see old-world artisan cheese including such examples as mozzarella, provolone, ricotta and more.
-Artisan hands turn milk turn into a creamy cheese and then some are weaved into braids, twists and hard forms and shapes.
+- The next, stop is with our family-owned traditional Cheese Shop, Caseificio.
+Here you will see old-world artisan cheese including such examples as mozzarella, provolone, ricotta, and more.
+Artisan hands turn milk into a creamy cheese and then some are weaved into braids, twists and hard forms and shapes.

-- Next stop is a Wine Enoteca & Shop.
-This shop stocks a variety of local wines along with apertivos and digestivos.
+- The next stop is a Wine Enoteca & Shop.
+This shop stocks a variety of local wines along with apertivo and digestives.
 This last stop will give you just enough information for the next time you raise your glass to “salute!”

-- We stop to see the ancient art of paper making, -which was first brought here from the Orient by the Arabs.
+- Next, discover the ancient art of paper making, -which was first brought here from the Orient by the Arabs.
 The famous Amatruda paper, pressed with a watermark, is still made the old world way.

-- Then it’s on to see a Gelato maker.
+- Then it’s on to see a gelato maker.
 Gelato is everyone’s favorite spuntino in Italy, and this gelato café has over 25 fresh flavors.
-From chocolate to café, and fields of strawberry to summer watermelon, whether in a cone or cup-everyone has to have a taste.
-Learn about the making, freezing and keeping it just at the right temperature, as this Italian family has been making the creamy treat for 50 years.
+From chocolate to café, and fields of strawberries to summer watermelon, whether in a cone or everyone has to have a taste.
+Learn about the making, freezing, and keeping it just at the right temperature, as this Italian family has been making the creamy treat for 50 years.

 Wednesday: Cooking Class 3 ~ Lemon Lifestyles